Democrats, Trump Blame Each Other for Government Shutdown Chaos

 Most Republican lawmakers, meanwhile, have rallied around Trump's demand.

-"One would think that securing our homeland, controlling our borders and protecting the American people, would be bipartisan priorities…a core duty of any nation's government," Republican Senate Majority Leader Mitch McConnell has said of Kentucky has said.
+"One would think that securing our homeland, controlling our borders and protecting the American people, would be bipartisan priorities … a core duty of any nation's government," Republican Senate Majority Leader Mitch McConnell said.

-In the past, Democrats have been flexible on additional border security funding, including money for a wall, as part of a larger deal on thorny immigration issues.
+In the past, Democrats have been open to approving additional border security funding, including money for a wall, as part of a larger deal on immigration reform.

-Earlier this year, Democrats were willing to support wall funding in return for protections for so-called "Dreamers" – illegal immigrants brought to America as children a deal Trump initially hailed but later abandoned.
+Earlier this year, Democrats were willing to support wall funding in return for protections for so-called "Dreamers" — immigrants brought to America illegally as children a deal Trump initially hailed but later abandoned.

-What is certain, though, is the government will remain closed at least through Thursday and, according to acting Chief of Staff Nick Mulvaney, into 2019.
+What is certain, though, is the government will remain closed at least through Thursday and, according to acting Chief of Staff Nick Mulvaney, quite possibly into 2019.

-While government agencies dealing with national security and public safety remain open, other offices are closed and 800,000 federal workers are on furlough.
-Those who are considered to be essential employees are reporting for duty, but are working for no pay.

-Congress has always approved back pay for all federal workers after past shutdowns.

 Facebook Forum